vitessio/website/content/en/blog/2023-05-08-backup-restore-compression.md

 if we can't take backups fast enough, we risk missing daily SLAs in a production context.
 In the event we need to perform an emergency restore, it is paramount that we can do so as fast as possible.

-The performance of backups and restores are driven by a number of factors:
+The performance of backups and restores is driven by a number of factors:

 - The size of the data set.
 - The CPU and memory on the machine.
-- The IO throughput of the machine and disk.
+- The I/O throughput of the machine and disk.
-- The network throughput between the machine and backup storage, e.g. S3.
+- The network bandwidth between the machine and backup storage, e.g. S3.
 - The efficiency of the compression algorithm.

 Over the last few releases, we have been making improvements to our ability to observe these factors, and experimenting with different options to improve performance.